gnewbold-44/cmsc389T-web-template/README.md

 Added a profile picture
 Introudced myself
 Added an interest section
-Linked y github, and linkdin
+Linked my github, and linkdin
+I also wrote my GitHub username on the screen